viperproject/gobra/README.md

 ### Debugging

-By default, Gobra runs in sbt on a forked VM.
+By default, Gobra runs in sbt on a forked JVM.
 This means that simply attaching a debugger to sbt will not work.
 There are two workarounds:

-- Run Gobra in a non-forked VM by first running `set fork := false` in sbt.
+- Run Gobra in a non-forked JVM by first running `set fork := false` in sbt.
 This will allow you to attach a debugger to sbt normally.
 However, for unknown reasons, this causes issues with class resolution in the Viper backend, so actually only the parsing can really be debugged.
-- Attach the debugger to the forked VM.
-By running `set javaOptions += "-agentlib:jdwp=transport=dt_socket,server=y,suspend=y,address=5005"` in sbt, the forked VM can be debugged.
-However, this will require starting the debugger for each run after the VM has started and is ready for connection.
-In particular, it may be more difficult to debug early stages.
+- Attach the debugger to the forked JVM.
+  Run `set javaOptions += "-agentlib:jdwp=transport=dt_socket,server=y,suspend=y,address=5005"`
+  in sbt (use any port you like, just make sure to use the same one in the debugger).
+Now, the forked JVM can be debugged instead of the sbt JVM.
+This requires starting the debugger again every time a new VM is created, e.g. for every `run`.

 ## Licensing